dogisevol/cm/Readme.md

 + Error handling

-+ Cover all controllers with tests
++ Cover all controller methods with tests

-+ Find more contrexamples
++ Find more counterexamples